CBID2/TMP-group-docs-assignment/group2-docs/docs/om-functions/arithmetic-operations.md

 ---
 lang: en-US
-title: "Arithmetic Operations"
+title: "Arthimetric Operations"
-description: "This page will guide you on how to install openmadness"
+description: "Learn how to perform arithmetic operations with OpenMadness functions"
 ---

-## Arthimetric Operations
+# Arithmetic Operations

-These functions are used to perform arithmetic operations on arrays.
+To perform arithmetic operations, you can use the following functions:

-### 1. `mad.add(a, b)`
+## 1. `mad.add(a, b)`

-Adds two arrays element-wise:
+To add two arrays element-wise:

 | Parameter |  Type |           Description          |
 |:---------:|:-----:|:------------------------------:|